nicholaswmin/dyno/src/threadpool/README.md

 #### `pool.stop()`

+Stops the pool.
-Stops the pool, returns an array of thread exit codes
+Returns an array of thread exit codes

 #### `pool.threads`